 When it was first started in January of 2012, beverlyhighlights.com was organized by an additional class of eight ROP Desktop Publishing students.
 All content was contributed by members of this class, in addition to members of Advanced Journalism.
 Within its first six months on the web, beverlyhighlights.com was recognized as First Class, with two marks of distinction in both Coverage/Content and Design/Navigation, by the National Scholastic Press Association.
 As of August 2017, Highlights runs solely on a web platform.
 The website’s content now comes from the Advanced Journalism class.

-Hi, Highlights readers!
-My name is Mikaela and I am currently in my senior year.
-I am the media editor this year, leading the class alongside Catherine and Sam!
+Hi, I’m Defne!
+I am currently in my senior year.
+I am the managing editor this year.
 I cannot wait for yet another year with my Highlights family and continue creating exciting content on the site.
-Aside from my involvement as an editor and on staff, I spend a lot of my time in the dance room.
-I’ve been a member of Dance Company since freshman year, lucky enough to explore the art of choreography and collaborate with talented guest artists.
-My favorite genres are contemporary and hip hop, but I have an appreciation for all styles.
+Aside from my involvement as an editor and on staff: I spend a lot of my time being the group coordinator for Amnesty International, co-president for Model United Nations, and editor-in-chief for LitMag.
+Additionally, I have a podcast on Spotify called Halal Podcast about Muslim experiences.
+My favorite hobbies include film photography, boxing, and drawing.

 She is also currently the web director for the Southern California JEA, and has presented numerous times at various local, state and national conventions and AdviserFests.
 In addition, she has judged write-offs at the National High School Journalism Convention, serving as both a lead judge and write-off chair, and critiqued for the NSPA.

 She completed her graduate work in education and teaching credential at Pepperdine University in Malibu, California.
 While working on her Bachelor’s Degree (sociology and studio art) at Pitzer College in Claremont, California, she studied abroad in London where she interned at X-Ray Magazine.